 My name is Monica Fox, and I am a Kinship Response project worker for Kinship.
 Originally from Canada, I immigrated, with my cat Bijou, to England in 2011.
 Then in 2012, I married a lovely Scotsman and became step-mum to his then three-year-old daughter.
 I joined the Kinship Response team in July of 2020.
 My role involves registering new Kinship kinship carers and providing them with three follow up calls.
 Within these calls, I provide emotional support, advice, in and out of house referrals, signposting, resources, and advocacy.

-Another aspect of my role is facilitating our Midlands Virtual Support Groups, also known as the Marvellous Midlands!
+Another aspect of my role is facilitating virtual support groups.
 I can honestly say that I have never enjoyed working for a charity more than I have enjoyed working for Kinship.

 Not only does my work allow me to speak with and support kinship carers all over England, but our services are focused on providing carers with the tools to feel empowered within their lives.
 Kinship, as an employer is incredibly supportive, and I have always been blown away by the level of community and compassion management and staff have shown.
 I love most things sci-fi, especially the Star Trek franchise!